lleger/site/README.md

 # loganleger.com

 This is the repo for my personal site, loganleger.com.
 It's powered by Jekyll.
 This is currently under development.
-Dependencies are handled by Bundler (Ruby) and Bower (external assets).
+Dependencies are handled by Bundler (Ruby) and Bower (JS/CSS).

 ## TODO

 - Favicon / Apple touch images
-- Add title attributes everywhere
+- Analytics
+- gzip?
-- Configure retina.js
+- Asset fingerprinting?

-- Thor listings: add timestamp column
+## How To Make A New Post

+1. `thor jekyll:draft "My New Post"`
+2. Edit `./_drafts/my_new_post.mdown` until draft is finished and ready to publish.
+3. `thor jekyll:publish --latest`
+4. Deploy!

 ## Thor: Command Line Hotness